deusemarjunior/geraRifaFx/README.md

 Raffle by Federal Lotery from Brazil

-*[Loteria Caixa] (http://loterias.caixa.gov.br/wps/portal/loterias/landing/federal) - You can verify result based on date
+*[Loteria Caixa] (http://loterias.caixa.gov.br/wps/portal/loterias/landing/federal) - You can verify result based on date, The three numbers of the first premium

 ### Install